Luwi Camp is a seasonal camp nestled under huge mahogany trees on the banks of a permanent lagoon.

 Accommodation is in just four huts constructed of grass and thatch with polished mud floors.
 All have ensuite bathroom.
 A small thatch provides shade over the bar area.
 Daytime meals are served in the shade of the trees with a view of the grassy plain that normally attracts an abundance of wildlife, whilst dinner is taken under the stars accompanied by the many sounds of the African night.

 There is a large lagoon adjacent to camp that teems with hippo and crocodile.
 This permanent water source attracts game from far and wide making the camp area constantly busy with animals.
 There is a hide by the lagoon allowing you to view animals up close.
 Luwi is one of the camps situated deepest in the Luangwa wilderness, lending the camp a rustic appeal and providing a truly African bush experience.
 Since there are very few roads in this area of the park, the emphasis from Luwi is on walking.

-Mid May to Early November (Specific dates each year - please ask for details).
-Location:
+Open: Mid May to Early November (Specific dates each year - please ask for details).

-Located deep in the heart of South Luangwa National Park on the seasonal Luwi River.
+Location: Located deep in the heart of South Luangwa National Park on the seasonal Luwi River.
 The camp is located among shady mahogany trees near a hippo-filled lagoon.
-Rooms:

-A small thatch are provides a welcoming, cosy bar area.
+Facilities: A small thatch are provides a welcoming, cosy bar area.
 There is a viewing hide by the lagoon.
-Dining:

-The camp accepts children 12 years of age and over.
+Children: The camp accepts children 12 years of age and over.
 As the camp is unfenced, children need to be supervised at all times.
-Health:

 Waste paper is recycled into briquettes for the fire, they sponsor over 100 local students through education, they plant trees and back the South Luangwa Conservation Society.
 Their local impact is very positive.